2005 Dream Realm Award Finalist

 “Watch for them,” she said.

 Silence engulfed the quarterdeck.
 Continuing with the visual, she showed the target.
 “This is the passageway we take.
 We take these cargo containers, and only these.
 I will access the ship’s computer and disarm this hold and the defenses along the passageway to it.”
 The display highlighted the route in fluorescent blue.
-“I am not turning on environment, so you’ll need to stay suited in xvee.
+“I am not turning on the environment, so you’ll need to stay suited in xvee.
 Done properly, no one will know we hit the drone until she docks.
 Any questions?”

 “Won’t tampering with the defense start ship lock-down?”

 The crew stirred at their crewmate’s question.
 She knew interfering with a ship’s systems was an unfamiliar tactic for them.
-Obtaining ship codes was a tricky business and differed from Tricome’s method of finding a small cargo hauler, usually a family concern, in dock and tracking it through the Fringe until he could strike.
+Obtaining ship codes was a tricky business and differed from Tricome’s method of finding a small cargo hauler, usually a family concern, in the dock and tracking it through the Fringe until he could strike.
 Mostly, he had the crew seize the prize before the cargo even entered a ship.
-Chambers caught her contemptuous answer in mid-sneer, and controlled her expression.
+Chambers caught her contemptuous answer in mid-sneer and controlled her expression.

 “Not necessarily.
 A design routine allows sectional disarmament for repairs and emergencies, but too many deviations from the program will trigger the defenses.”

 “We are taking the most valuable and resalable cargo.
 Our goal is to get in as fast as possible and be gone with the best before any system disruption turns on surveillance.”